SerenaRosi/SerenaRosi/README.md

 <br />

+What will you find in these repositories:
-:computer: Programming languages, metalanguages and environments in use in these repositories: *Python, JS, HTML, CSS, Bash, R* <br />
+:computer: Programming languages, metalanguages and environments in use: *Python, JS, HTML, CSS, Bash, R* <br />
 :bulb: Topics:

 *Serena Rosignoli <br />